Advertisement

 So really, comfort is the key thing.
 We’re getting the message.

-Our car was configured so that the dreaded Speed Limit Warning flashed up on the instrument display (annoying) without incessantly bonging (more annoying).
-From experience, the full bong is enough to drive you completely round the bend, although we also grew weary of the blinking warning symbol hectoring us from the sidelines on the instrument display.
-When will the legislators realise how irritatingly counter-intuitive this stuff is?
+The dreaded Speed Limit Warning can be configured so it flashes up on the instrument display (annoying) without incessantly bonging (more annoying).
+The full bong is enough to drive you completely round the bend: when will the legislators realise how irritatingly counter-intuitive this stuff is?

 As in other Hyundais, if you hold the volume button down on the steering wheel, the warnings can be switched off.
 Or you can set up a shortcut via the star button on the wheel to set your preferences – this includes which bits of the ADAS you want to chuck in the bin.